National Book Award for Translated Literature: 2018

 The prize was judged by Karen Maeda Allman, Sinan Antoon, Susan Bernofsky, and Álvaro Enrigue and chaired by Harold Augenbraum.
 The longlist was announced on September 12.
 The finalists were announced October 10.
-The winner was announced on November 14.
+The winner was announced on November 14, 2018.

 2019

 The prize was judged by Keith Gessen, Elisabeth Jaquette, Katie Kitamura, and Shuchi Saraswat and chaired by Idra Novey.
 The longlist was announced on September 17.
 Finalists were announced on October 8.
-The winner was announced on November 20.
+The winner was announced on November 20, 2019.

 2020

 The prize was judged by Heather Cleary, John Darnielle, Anne Ishii, and Brad Johnson and chaired by Dinaw Mengestu.
-The longlist was announced on September 16 and the shortlist on October 6.
-The winner was announced on November 18.
+The longlist was announced on September 16 with the shortlist following on October 6.
+The winner was announced on November 18, 2020.

 2021

 The prize was judged by Jessie Chaffee, Sergio de la Pava, Madhu H. Kaza, and Achy Obejas and chaired by Stephen Snyder.
-The longlist was announced on September 15 and the shortlist was announced on October 5.
-The winner was announced on November 17.
+The longlist was announced on September 15 with the shortlist following on October 5.
+The winner was announced on November 17, 2021.

 2022

 The prize was judged by Nick Buzanski, Veronica Esposito, Ann Goldstein (Chair), Rohan Kamicheril, and Russell Scott Valentino.
-The longlist was announced on September 14 and the shortlist was announced on October 4.
-The winner was announced on November 16.
+The longlist was announced on September 14 with the shortlist following on October 4.
+The winner was announced on November 16, 2022.

+2023

+Members of the prize jury were Geoffrey Brock, Arthur Malcolm Dixon, Cristina Rodriguez, T. Denean Sharpley-Whiting, and Jeremy Tiang (Chair).
+The longlist was announced on September 13 with the shortlist following on October 4.
+The winner was announced on November 16, 2023.

+2024

+Members of the prize jury were Aron Aji, Jennifer Croft, Jhumpa Lahiri (Chair), Gary Lovely and Julia Sanches.
+The longlist was announced on September 13 with the shortlist following on October 1.
+The winner was announced on November 20, 2024.

+2025

+Members of the prize jury are Stesha Brandon (Chair), Sergio Gutiérrez Negrón, Bill Johnston, Annette Joseph-Gabriel and Karen Tei Yamashita.
+The longlist was announced on September 13 with the shortlist following on October 7.
+The winner will be announced on November 19, 2025.